Rural North Dakota child care providers seek sustainability

 The numbers could look even worse once the full accounting is done for 2022, said Verla Jung, supervisor of consultation services at the nonprofit group Child Care Aware.

-“Because of COVID people couldn’t stay open,” she said.
+“Because of COVID people couldn’t stay open,” she said over coffee.
 “Recently there have been grants to help providers, but they’re all going to come to a stop here pretty soon.
 The big fear is what’s going to happen when we jump off that cliff?”

-Human Services on Aug.
-11 announced a policy to help licensed child care providers retain workers, with qualifying individuals able to access funds ranging from $150-$600 per quarter, depending on the number of hours worked.
+On Aug.
+11, the DHS announced a policy to help licensed child care providers retain workers, with qualifying individuals able to access funds ranging from $150-$600 per quarter, depending on the number of hours worked.

-When broken down when compared to hourly wages, the funding provides only around an extra 29 cents to as much as $1.15 per hour on the higher end, still below wages at fast food restaurants and without added benefits.
+When broken down when compared to hourly wages, the funding only provides around an extra $0.29 to as much as $1.15 per hour on the higher end, still below wages at fast food restaurants and without added benefits.

 “They need some kind of subsidy to cope with the cost of care,” Jung said.